1.

 Bachelor diploma in Knowledge Visualization, 2025

-The work “Weites Feld” (Wide Field) explores the quiet culture of cemeteries through drawings from various municipal and church cemeteries in the DACH countries.
-It documents the human traces found in cemeteries, demonstratively juxtaposing the findings and observations, thereby creating new perspectives and narratives.
-In doing so, it takes a careful look at the simultaneity of life and death, beauty and sadness, order and chaos.
+The work “Weites Feld” (Too Far Afield) explores cemeteries through drawings from various municipal and church cemeteries in the DACH countries.
+It documents the human traces found there, juxtaposing the findings and observations, creating new perspectives and narratives.
+It takes a careful look at the simultaneity of life and death, beauty and sadness, order and chaos.
+The project portrays cemeteries as a cultural practice and takes up the complex debate about their relevance, use, and design.
+It shows the diversity of individual expressions of the human needs for location and creation.

 The result is a story about closeness and transience, consisting of 60+ illustrations and a book prototype in hot pink.